Youssefhassan1717/Permute-Digit/README.md

 </p>
 Problem Description

 The problem statement for this solution can be found on Codeforces.
-Visit the following link for more details: Problem Link Solution
+Visit the following link for more details: <a href="https://codeforces.com/contest/915/problem/C">Problem Link</a>.

 The solution is implemented in C++ and provides an algorithm to find the desired permutation of a given string.
 It involves sorting the string, performing swaps, and ensuring the resulting permutation is not greater than the given string.